Political history of the world: Roman dominance

-The Roman Republic became dominant in the Mediterranean Basin in the 3rd century BC after defeating the Samnites, the Gauls and the Etruscans for control of the Italian Peninsula.
-In 264, it challenged its main rival Carthage to a fight for Sicily, starting the Punic Wars.
-A truce was signed in 241, with Rome gaining Corsica and Sardinia in addition to Sicily.
-In 218, the Carthaginian Army general Hannibal marched out of Iberia towards Italy, crossing the Alps with his war elephants.
-After 15 years of fighting, the Roman republican army beat him and then sent troops against Carthage itself, defeating it in 202.
+The Roman Republic became dominant in the Mediterranean Basin in the 3rd century BCE after defeating the Samnites, the Gauls and the Etruscans for control of the Italian Peninsula.
+In 264 BCE, it challenged its main rival Carthage to a fight for Sicily, starting the Punic Wars.
+A truce was signed in 241 BCE, with Rome gaining Corsica and Sardinia in addition to Sicily.
+In 218 BCE, the Carthaginian Army general Hannibal marched out of Iberia towards Italy, crossing the Alps with his war elephants.
+After 15 years of fighting, the Roman republican army beat him and then sent troops against Carthage itself, defeating it in 202 BCE.
 The Second Punic War alone cost Rome 100,000 casualties.
-In 146, Carthage was finally destroyed completely at the end of the Third Punic War.
+In 146 BCE, Carthage was finally destroyed completely at the end of the Third Punic War.

 Rome suffered from various internal disturbances and instabilities.
-In 133, Tiberius Gracchus was killed alongside hundreds of supporters after trying to redistribute public land to the poor under the lex agraria.
-The Social War (91–88) was caused by neighbouring cities trying to secure themselves the benefits of Roman citizenship.
-In 82, general Sulla captured power violently, ending the Roman Republic and becoming a dictator.
-Following his death new power struggles emerged, and in Caesar's Civil War (49–46), Julius Caesar and Pompey fought over the empire, with the former winning.
-After the assassination of Julius Caesar in 44, a second civil war broke out between his potential heirs, Mark Antony and Augustus, the latter gaining the new title of Roman emperor.
+In 133 BCE, Tiberius Gracchus was killed alongside hundreds of supporters after trying to redistribute public land to the poor under the Lex Sempronia Agraria.
+The Social War (91–88 BCE) was caused by neighbouring cities trying to secure themselves the benefits of Roman citizenship.
+In 82 BCE, general Sulla captured power violently, ending the Roman Republic and becoming a dictator.
+Following his death new power struggles emerged, and in Caesar's Civil War (49–46 BCE), Julius Caesar and Pompey fought over the empire, with the former winning.
+After the assassination of Julius Caesar in 44 BCE, a second civil war broke out between his potential heirs, Mark Antony and Augustus, the latter gaining the new title of Roman emperor.
 This then led to the Pax Romana, a long period of peace in the Roman Empire.
 The quarrels between the Ptolemaic Kingdom, the Seleucid Empire, the Parthian Empire and the Kingdom of Pontus in the Near East allowed the Romans to expand up to the Euphrates.
 During Augustus' reign the Rhine, Danube, and the Sahara became the other borders of the empire.
 The population reached about 60 million.